 Skip to contents

 funbiogeo provides an easy way to upscale your site data to a coarser resolution.
 The idea is that you have any type of data at the site level (diversity metrics, environmental data, as well as site-species data) that you would like to work or visualize at a coarser scale.
 The aggregation process can look daunting at first and be quite difficult to run.
-We explain in this vignette, how to do so through the fb_aggregate_site_data() function.
-We’ll detail three use cases: the first through aggregating arbitrary site-level data, the second focused on aggregating the site x species object, and the last aggregating functional diversity metrics.
+We explain in details, throughout this vignette, how to do so with the fb_aggregate_site_data() function.
+We’ll detail three use cases:

 Aggregating arbitrary site-data